mvdctop/Movie_Data_Capture/README.md

 * If you do not agree to any of the above terms, please do not use the project and project results

 # Sponsor
-I am a college student with high living expenses, and if the program helps you, you can sponsor by:
+I am a college student with high living expenses, and if the program helps you a lot, you can sponsor by:
 ## Crypto
 USDT TRC-20: `TCVvFxeMuHFaECVMiHrxWD9b5QGX8DVQNV`